What is Oolong Tea anyway?

-In short, storing tea is simple.
-There are four elements that impacts the freshness of your tea - OXYGEN, HEAT, LIGHT, MOISTURE and ODORS.
-Keep the tea in an airtight container in a cool, dark, dry place and away from strong odors.
+Storing tea is simple.
+There are four elements that impacts the freshness of your tea - exposure to OXYGEN, HEAT, LIGHT, MOISTURE and ODORS.
+Keep your tea in an airtight container and store in a cool, dark, and dry location, away from these four elements mentioned above.

 For more details on our shipping and handling, please click here.

 Where does the word “Té” come from?